guoyu07/laratabs/readme.md

     return View::make('main.view', ['tabs'=>Tabs::get('article')]);

-Then in your view echo `$tabs` wherever you want the tabs to appear.
+Then in your view echo {!! $tabs !!} wherever you want the tabs to appear.

 ## Config